 1. It’s Easy to Get to Changi Airport

 The first thing you should know about Changi Airport in Singapore is that you won’t have any problems getting there.
 The city is known for its fantastic train system which is called the MRT.

 If you’re flying into Singapore Changi Airport know that the MRT station is located at the bottom of Terminal 2 and 3.
 You can easily take the shuttle bus or sky tram to either one and make the short walk from there.

 The ride shouldn’t take more than 30 minutes from Changi Airport MRT to downtown Singapore.
 The other options are to jump in a taxi or utilize the express bus.

 Just know that the bus only goes from certain locations.
 Also, if you get to Changi Airport outside peak rush hour the taxis can be around 25 Singapore dollars.
 However, at other times we’ve seen them as high as 60!

 The MRT train will be about $2 USD in comparison so that’s the way to go to and from the Singapore Airport.
+It can also help you see so much on a quick 2 day itinerary for the city!
 Check out our article below for more information on the public transportation in Singapore.